Shurkah/AWS-Python-Nanodegree-Program-Image-Classifier-for-Dog-Breeds/README.md

 # AWS-Python-Nanodegree-Program-Image-Classifier-for-Dog-Breeds

 This is a project from my Udacity profile.
-In the course, we were supplied with a pre-trained dog breed classificator and then had to supplement it with our own functions according to specifications.
+In the course, we were supplied with a pre-trained dog breed classificator and then had to supplement it with our own code according to specifications to complete the project.

 More specifically, I needed to code the following functions:
 - time the code processing time